 When it came out, the 32GB version cost $429.
 Even though it was little more than what the previous model had sold for, the specs weren’t as impressive, and the price seemed a little high.
 Google got the message, apparently — I bought mine for $349, and have seen it as low as $299.

-Many of the features of Android 6.0, while not unique to this phone, are great on the 5x.
+Many of the features of Android 6.0, while not unique to this model, are great on the 5x.
 Being able to launch the camera app with a quick double-tap of the power button is a real time-saver.
 Ambient display (notifications showing briefly in a black and white mode) avoids lighting up a darkened room, and looks great to boot.

 The Doze battery-saving feature really works — I’ve left my phone beside the bed for eight hours, and charge has dropped by a mere six percent.
 On my previous phone, it would have been 30% or more.